couchbaselabs/node-ottoman/docusaurus/docs/cli/cli.md

 ottoman-cli migrate
 ```

-Ottoman CLI `migrate` command will sync your database with the information took from your models.
+The Ottoman CLI's `migrate` command will sync your database with the information took from your models.
 Scopes, Collections and Indexes will be created automatically after run the `migrate` command.

 Constraints: